abinashpun/RawClusterBuilderIA/README.md

 | __Eta__               | 0.0   | 0.01     | 0.03     | 0.03     |
 | __Phi__               | 0.0   | 0.00     | 0.00      | 0.00     |

-# Meeting notes:

-## Ohio U:
-* Have been trying to use past PHENIX clusterizer/cleaning it up.
-* Main goal is cluster splitting (?)
-* Should see PHENIX clustering algorithm.
-* Bremsstrahlung recovery step.
-    + Provide another clustering algorithm, works with CMS detector geometry.
-* In CMS, five different clustering algorithms.

-## General Discussion.
-* Learn about HIJING.
-    + embed single electron/photon events in HIJING events.
-    + simulate one shower in one particular place.
-    + ...efficient way of running without having to redo clustering all the time.
-* Try sample of photons, sample of truth particles nearby.
-    + truth level
-* Keep talking about obtaining samples, pi0 sample, etc.
-* Something about ganging (?) the towers 2x2 and then you cluster.
-    + take 2x2 towers and group them first.